Tropical Storm Nate poses weekend threat to Gulf Coast

 (CNN)Tropical Storm Nate formed Thursday morning in the southwestern Caribbean, and early forecast models show it taking aim this weekend at the central US Gulf Coast, likely as a minor hurricane, according to the National Hurricane Center.

-Nate's forecast track also had shifted slightly west by midmorning Thursday, putting New Orleans -- with its compromised drainage system -- directly in the storm's sights.
+Nate's forecast track had shifted slightly west by midmorning Thursday, putting New Orleans -- with its compromised drainage system -- directly in the storm's sights.

-Anyone with Columbus Day weekend plans in Louisiana, Mississippi and Alabama should pay very close attention, as a hurricane landfall in that region looks likely, CNN meteorologists said.
+Anyone with Columbus Day weekend plans in Louisiana, Mississippi and Alabama should pay close attention, as a hurricane landfall in that region looks likely, CNN meteorologists said.

 Nicaragua and Honduras at risk